thriveweb/see-civil/content/global-pages/careers.md

     challenging projects that allow our employees to grow and develop with us.

     We're not afraid to innovate and encourage employees and teams to see ideas through from concept to delivery.
-A role at a SEE Group business offers you the opportunity to be a part of a dynamic and growing organisation with all the benefits of a family-owned business.
+A role at SEE Group business offers you the opportunity to be a part of a dynamic and growing organisation with all the benefits of a family-owned business.
   subtitle: See yourself at SEE Group